How-to guides

 - Click the Microsoft SQL Server(DBaaS) Create button on the Service Home page.
 You will be taken to the Microsoft SQL Server(DBaaS) Create page.

-- Microsoft SQL Server(DBaaS) creation On the page, enter the information required to create the service, and select detailed options.
+- Microsoft SQL Server(DBaaS) Creation On the page, enter the information required to create the service, and select detailed options.

-Category RequiredDetailed description Image version Required Provide version list of Microsoft SQL Server (DBaaS) Table.
-Microsoft SQL Server (DBaaS) image and version selection items - Service Information Input area, enter or select the required information.
+Category Required or notDetailed description Image Version Required Provide version list of Microsoft SQL Server (DBaaS) Table.
+Microsoft SQL Server (DBaaS) Image and version selection items - Service Information Input Enter or select the required information in the area.

 Category RequiredDetailed description Server Name Prefix Required Server name where DB will be installed - Start with a lowercase English letter, and use lowercase letters, numbers, and the special character (